mxc-commons/znd-servicemanager/README.md

 maximum speed actually are.
 Another thing we want to learn about is how to streamline service manager configuration in order to ease comprehension and effectivity.

-When basic work is done, there is a chance, that we will establish another fork of zend-servicemanager, which will not claim to be backwards compatible in every point.
-BC will be important, but not everything for this fork.
-This project will base on the zend-servicemanager dev-4.0 branch as long as this is sufficiently maintained.
-Whether we will actually do this will depend on the feedback we get.
-If there are no discussions, feature requests and such, there will be no need to do that in the public.
-Preliminary project name is mxc-servicemanager-x1.

 Based on what we learn we plan to provide a PHP core component or extension library implemented in C, which will combine the functionality and compatibility of the PHP implementation with the performance of a C implementation.
 Work on that will not start before 07-2018.
 Please do not expect visible or stable results in 2018.
 Preliminary project name is mxc-servicemanager-x2.